 “Liz FitzGerald, a spokesperson from the ACLU, told HuffPost that Sasha is proof that anyone can help fight for others’ rights.
 ‘We love this project because it shows that everyone has a role to play in fighting for our rights, not just lawyers who work at the ACLU.’”

 “Sasha described the thinking behind her project: ‘I think a lot of people feel a little bit powerless.
 The point is to make people feel empowered.
 Everyone has something that makes them special, even if it seems ordinary.’”

-Sasha Matthews (Wikipedia) is a kid cartoonist who is now in 8th grade at a New York City public school.
-Local bookstores started selling her first self-published comic when she was in 5th grade.
+Sasha Matthews (Wikipedia) is a kid cartoonist now in 8th grade at a New York City public school.
+Local bookstores started selling her first comic when she was in 5th grade.
 She has now self-published four titles, all available for purchase online: